This exploration is for all ages, as the colored smilies show. You can make a thermometer and barometer with your whole family together!

 As you heat the liquid, you will be able to watch it climb higher and higher up the straw with the increase in temperature.

 Homemade Barometer Experiment

-Gather these supplies: a wide-mouth mason jar, a balloon, a rubber band, a drinking straw, a manila folder or strip of paper, glue, a pencil, and a straight pin (optional).
+Gather these supplies: a wide-mouth mason jar, a balloon, a rubber band, a drinking straw, a file folder or strip of paper, white school glue, a pencil, and a straight pin (optional).

 Cut the top (the narrow part you blow into) off the balloon.
 Stretch the remaining piece of the balloon over the mouth of the mason jar and secure it using the rubber band.

 Glue one end of the straw to the center of the balloon, so it is sticking out parallel to the work surface.
 You may want to glue a straight pin on the opposite end of the straw if you want to have a point to measure with (makes the barometer readings more accurate).